Last updated

 Convert plain text to Base64 or decode Base64 strings for development workflows.

-Quick Answer: Base64 Encoder/Decoder
+Quick answer: Base64 Encoder/Decoder

 Base64 converts binary or text data into ASCII-safe characters for transport in APIs, URLs, and tokens.
 Decoding reverses the representation but does not decrypt or verify trust.